LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/introduction.rst

    The Python-driven script could invoke scripts written in languages such as
-   MATLAB using the ``subprocess`` or ``os.system()`` module of Python or specifically for MATLAB using the MATLAB engine API for Python.
+   MATLAB using the ``subprocess`` or ``os.system()`` module of Python, or specifically for MATLAB using the MATLAB engine API for Python.